1040 Tax Calculator (Tax Year 2019)

 - Oil and gas investment, when done as a general partner, can have intangible drilling costs that are considered an immediate loss of capital.
 This type of income reduction is both complex in its form and requirements.
 Please consult the IRS Oil and Gas Handbook for more information.

 - This type of investment income is subject to the 3.8% Net Investment Income Tax (NIIT).
 Any income already reported on another line should not be included here.
 Generally speaking this is income from any businesses that are passive activities to the taxpayer, and not reported elsewhere (for example, do not include income subject to self-employment taxes).
-This could include income from rental real estate, royalties, non-qualified annuities, partnerships, S corporations, trusts, etc. There are exceptions and additional rules that can impact whether a particular business or investment income is subject to the NIIT.
+This could include income from rental real estate, royalties, partnerships, S corporations, trusts, etc. There are exceptions and additional rules that can impact whether a particular business or investment income is subject to the NIIT.
 Please contact your tax professional for additional information.

 - Income from rentals, royalties, S Corporations and Schedule E (not already included and not subject to NIIT)